Robert-RKKR/AlpenWegs/README.md

 ### Explorer

-The core adventure module responsible for managing trails and route planning.
-It provides users with the tools to discover, create, and track activities like hiking, biking, and running.
-Supports both one-day and multi-day adventures, with full GPX and geospatial integration.
+The core adventure module responsible for managing routes, sections, tracks, and journeys.
+It provides users with the tools to discover, plan, record, and analyze outdoor activities such as hiking, biking, and climbing.
+Supports both one-day and multi-day adventures, offering full GPX integration, route linking, and geospatial analysis via GeoDjango.

 - **Models**:
-    - **`TrialModel`**: Represents a base trail between a source and destination, defining the general path of travel including terrain type, difficulty, and estimated duration.
-    - **`TrialSectionModel`**: Defines individual segments of a trail (e.g., day 1, alpine pass, forest descent), allowing multi-day or sectioned adventures to be composed flexibly.
-    - **`MultiDayTrialModel`**: Groups multiple `TrialModel` or `TrialSectionModel` entries to represent longer, continuous routes that span multiple days or stages.
+    - **`SectionModel`**: Represents the smallest GPX-based unit — a section of a trail or route.
+Includes sport-specific difficulty (e.g., T1–T6 for hiking, K1–K6 for via ferrata) and terrain details.
+    - **`RouteModel`**: Combines multiple Sections into a complete path or stage.
+Routes provide cumulative statistics and define the main navigable routes used within Trips.
+    - **`TripModel`**: Defines an official multi-day planned route composed of multiple Routes.
+Used as the system reference for user experiences and analytics.
+    - **`TrackModel`**: Stores a user-recorded activity, including GPX data, performance metrics (speed, heart rate, duration), and environmental context.
+Each Track can link to Routes, Sections, or Journeys.
+    - **`JourneyModel`**: Represents a user’s multi-day experience, aggregating multiple Tracks into one complete adventure.
+May optionally reference a Trip to indicate the planned route completed by the user.
+    - **`JourneyToTrackModel`**: Intermediate relationship model connecting Journeys with individual Tracks.
+Allows ordered and descriptive grouping of user activities within a single Journey.

 ### Compendium